 For drivers who are not required to always stop, failing to slow down and check that the tracks are clear of an approaching train.

-For drivers who are always required to stop, failing to
+For drivers who are always required to stop, failing to stop before driving onto the crossing.

 For all drivers failing to have sufficient space to drive completely through the crossing without stopping.